dbj-data/dbj--sql/dictionary_db/readme.md

 #### How to install

-1. Use your favorite SQLITE management App
+1. Use your favourite SQLITE management App
     - We use [SQLITE Sutdio](https://github.com/pawelsalawa/sqlitestudio)
     - From the csv file create the SQLITE DB file
     - Place it into some local folder of yours